Black Hole--Entropy Container or Creator: Acknowledgements

 \section{Acknowledgements}

-I thank the IQSE and Hagler Institute at the Texas A\&M University for support while goading me to think more deeply about the black hole evaporation and the relationship to quantum optics.
+I thank the IQSE and Hagler Institute at the Texas A\&M University for support while goading me to think more deeply about the Black Hole evaporation and the relationship to quantum optics.
 I especially thank the M Aspelmeyer who invited me to spend some time at the IQOQI and the University of Vienna where this paper was mostly written.
 I thank the UBC administration who came through with support when NSERC cancelled my funding.
-Finally, I thank my wife, Patricia Unruh, whose support and help has been crucial during my trips.
+Finally, I thank my wife, Patricia Unruh, whose support and help has been crucial during my trips and during my writing of this paper.